z4kn4fein/stashbox/docs/docs/getting-started/glossary.md

 <CodeDescPanel>
 <div>

-It's a registration that's mapped to itself, which means its service and implementation type is the same.
+It's a service registration that's mapped to itself.
+This means its service and implementation type is the same.

 </div>
 <div>